chevah/mq-mqi-python/code/mqcredist/README.md

 They only support Windows X64 and Linux GLIC X64.

+For all the other platforms, an empty wheel is generated.
+This is designed to help unify the requirements for the dev tools.
+You can then handle the empty wheel at the application level.

 ## Linux Usage

 You need to use `LD_LIBRARY_PATH` to load the IBM C shared libraries.